-English is a language that does not top the list of languages that are most common in the world, but it certainly is a language that people speak in six continents and seventy countries.
+English is a language that does not top the list of most common languages in the world, but it certainly is a language that people speak in six continents and seventy countries.
 Most of the applications and websites on the internet also comprise English as their main language.
-Therefore, if you master the English language, you can truly call yourself a global language master.
+Therefore, if you master English, you can truly call yourself a global language master.

-Our team has done thorough research and came up with the names for each country from every continent that speaks English.
+Our team has thoroughly researched and developed the names for each country from every continent that speaks English.
 So, make sure to make it until the end of this article to get your answers!

-Let us take a look at the countries that speak English based on the continents.
+Let us look at the countries that speak English based on the continents.

 Besides the USA, Canada is another American country known for its widely-accepted usage of English.
-English is also its top official language, seconded only by French, which is spoken by nearly an equal amount of its population.
+English is also its top official language, seconded only by French and spoken by nearly an equal amount of its population.
 Most of Canada’s population is proficient in using English and French equally.

 Countries in North and South America that speak English as its official language are:

 - Cayman Islands

 - Antigua and Barbuda

 Please note that even after having English as their official language, you can still find a huge population in some of these above-stated countries that do not speak English.

 Europe is renowned for its usage of English in its governmental papers.
 As per the latest survey, more than 90% of literate Europeans come across and study English at some period during their lifetime.
 Though true, not all of them gain proficiency or fluency in the language.